Localization for the Ising model in a transverse field with generic aperiodic disorder: Introduction

-As indicated by Theorems \ref{introtheorem} and \ref{introtheorem2} the disorder conditions are similar in aperiodic systems, there is a `low density' phase for small $\lambda$ for generic aperiodic order.
-And persistent high density phase only for pathological behavior of the distribution near zero.
+As indicated by Theorems \ref{introtheorem} and \ref{introtheorem2} the disorder conditions are mirrored in aperiodic systems.
+There is a short range phase for small $\lambda$ for generic sampling functions and a persistent long range phase for all $\lambda > 0$ only for pathological behavior of the sampling functions near zeros.